 - Internet service provider

 A company that provides subscribers with access to the Internet.
 Many ISPs are also mailbox providers.
 Mailbox providers are sometimes referred to as ISPs, even if they only provide mailbox services.

-All Amazon EC2 instances are assigned two IP addresses at launch, which are directly mapped to each other through network address translation (NAT): a private IP address (following RFC 1918) and a public IP address.
+A numerical address (for example, 192.0.2.44) that networked devices use to communicate with one another using the Internet Protocol (IP).
+All EC2 instances are assigned two IP addresses at launch, which are directly mapped to each other through network address translation (NAT): a private IP address (following RFC 1918) and a public IP address.
 Instances launched in a VPC are assigned only a private IP address.
 Instances launched in your default VPC are assigned both a private IP address and a public IP address.

-The issuer is the person who writes a policy to grant permissions to a resource.
+The person who writes a policy to grant permissions to a resource.
 The issuer (by definition) is always the resource owner.
-AWS does not permit SQS users to create policies for resources they don't own.
+AWS does not permit Amazon SQS users to create policies for resources they don't own.
 If John is the resource owner, AWS authenticates John's identity when he submits the policy he's written to grant permissions for that resource.

 See Also key prefix.

 The location where email messages that various filters determine to be of lesser value are collected so that they do not arrive in the recipient's inbox but are still accessible to the recipient.
 This is also referred to as a spam or bulk folder.

 Amazon Simple Storage Service (Amazon S3), Amazon EMR (Amazon EMR): The unique identifier for an object in a bucket.
 Every object in a bucket has exactly one key.
 Because a bucket and key together uniquely identify each object, you can think of Amazon S3 as a basic data map between the bucket + key, and the object itself.
 You can uniquely address every object in Amazon S3 through the combination of the web service endpoint, bucket name, and key, as in this example: